Strilanc/Strilanc.github.io/_posts/2015-04-27-Entangled-States-are-like-Unitary-Matrices.markdown

 categories: quantum
 ---

-(Currently testing why github is choking on this post's script by binary searching the content.
-Content may be missing.
-8)

 Quantum entanglement is legendarily anti-intuitive.
 Learning the actual math behind entanglement is infinitely more enlightening than reading or watching pop-sci expositions about it... but you're still left with the question of how to think about entanglement *usefully* when solving problems.

 In this post, I describe one trick for thinking about entanglement.
 It is not an original trick, but I half-stumbled onto it on my own so I'm going to explain it anyways.